reactjs/react.dev/src/content/learn/react-compiler.md

 };
 ```

-Please note that the babel-plugin-react-compiler should run first before other Babel plugins or presets as the compiler requires the input source information for sound analysis.
+`babel-plugin-react-compiler` should run first before other Babel plugins as the compiler requires the input source information for sound analysis.

 ### Usage with Vite {/*usage-with-vite*/}